ShaliniAnandaPhD/RefactorEarth/README.md

 - **Do I need a GitHub token?**
   - Yes, you’ll need a GitHub token to access repositories.

-## Real-World Examples

-### Case Study: Data Processing Pipeline

-We optimized an open-source data processing library using RefactorEarth, cutting down on energy usage and boosting performance.

-### Case Study: Machine Learning Model Training

-RefactorEarth helped us reduce the environmental impact of a machine learning model training pipeline by streamlining the process.

 ## What’s Next?